Macartney-Christopher/5-Axis-Camera-Position-Control/Design-Breakdown/Hardware.md

 5. You're done!

 #### Problem
-Using UGS for the camera position control is not ideal because entering the G commands manually is tedious.
+&nbsp;&nbsp;&nbsp;Using UGS for the camera position control is not ideal because entering the G commands manually is tedious.
 The issue is that the three core motors don't move the body in cartesian axes.
 Two motors rotate the body around its center and one moves along the x axis.
 Moreover, the two motors also have a gear ratios which don't represent the rotation of the body 1:1 with the motors.

 #### Solution
 1. Draw what the motors would do in cartesian coordinates and convert to G commands.